CSIRO logo

 The basic 2-GHz spectrum

 For this basic 2-GHz spectrum, the maximum resolution is with channels of width 1 MHz; each channel has a 'square' response and thus there are 2048 independent channels across the full spectrum.
-The basic 2-GHz spectrum will in the future alternatively provide larger channel widths with fewer channels, the other options being 512x4MHz, 128x16MHz and 32x64MHz - see next section.
+The basic 2-GHz spectrum alternatively provides 32x64MHz channels, with 128x16MHz and 512x4MHz under development.
+The square response prevents leakage of interference from one channel into another.
 Because the channel shapes are square (with no ringing) Hanning smoothing which is often used to remove ringing, will not be needed.
 Internal to the correlator, an output of 4096 channels is routinely computed (i.e., with additional channels interleaved with a half-channel shift) so as to allow flexibility in positioning of zoom bands (see below).

 The zoom bands

-When CABB is fully implemented, zoom bands will be available in addition to the 2-GHz spectrum.
-Within the 2-GHz band, we will ultimately have available, simultaneously, 16 zoom bands.
+Zoom bands are available in addition to the 2-GHz spectrum.
+Within the 2-GHz band, there are available, simultaneously, 16 zoom bands.
+This is the case for both the 1MHz and 64 MHz modes.
 If you wish to use a zoom mode, you will need to consider the alternative outputs from the basic 2-GHz band, in order to accommodate your preferred zoom mode.
 There will, in time, be four configurations:

 In each zoom band, the output will always be 2048 independent non-overlapping channels.
-Interleaved channels are not computed, but the channels will still be clean 'square' channels, with negligible spillage (no ringing from narrow lines and thus Hanning smoothing will not be necessary to reduce ringing).
-As described above, the zoom bands will have a choice of 4 widths: 1MHz, 4MHz, 16MHz, 64MHz.
+Interleaved channels are not computed, but the channels will ultimately be clean 'square' channels, with negligible spillage (no ringing from narrow lines and thus Hanning smoothing will not be necessary to reduce ringing).
+At present, the zoom channels have a (sin(Nx)/Nsin(x))2, or approximately (sin(x)/x)2, frequency response, i.e. 4.7% first sidelobe and full width half maximum 0.89 of the channel spacing.
+As described above, the zoom bands will ultimately have a choice of 4 widths: 1MHz, 4MHz, 16MHz, 64MHz.
 Each of the 16 zoom bands MUST be the width of the channel width selected for the basic 2-GHz spectrum.

 The separation of selected zoom bands within the 2-GHz band can be any integral multiple of half the zoom band width.
-Subject to this single constraint, we will be able to distribute them over the 2-GHz band any way that we wish.
-In particular, we can have an overlapping bunch at each of several different parts of the 2-GHz spectrum.
-(In the overlap region of overlapping zooms, the output from the spectrometer will be seamless and not need further blending by the user.)
+Subject to this single constraint, we can distribute them over the 2-GHz band any way that we wish.
+In particular, we can have an overlapping bunch at each of several different parts of the 2-GHz spectrum (see figures above).
+(In the overlap region of overlapping zooms, the output from the spectrometer is now seamless and does not need further blending by the user, however that was not the case initially.)

 How to choose your CABB correlator configurations